snowyu/custom-factory.js/README.md

     * `get(name: string): typeof BaseFactory`: get the registered class via name
     * `registeredClass(aName: string|undefined): false|typeof BaseFactory`: check the name, alias or itself whether registered
     * `formatName(aName: string): string`: format the registered name, defaults to same as aName. you can override this method to implement case insensitive.
-    * `findRootFactory(): typeof BaseFactory`: must override, to tell which Factory Class is the Root.
+    * `findRootFactory(): typeof BaseFactory`: optional override, if you have your abstract factory
     * `_Factory`: internal property, The Root Factory class
     * `_children`: internal property, The registered Factory classes
     * `_aliases`: internal property, The registered Factory aliases